 To be clear, I do not use them as a meal replacement.
-I have smoothies right along with my regular meals, and usually consume one as a snack between lunch and dinner.
+I have smoothies right along with my regular meals, and usually, consume one as a snack between lunch and dinner.
 Or if I’m being honest, sometimes for breakfast when I’m running really behind (it happens).
 I’ve been consuming a lot of smoothies lately because I just haven’t been into salads – which I normally love during the summer.
-But in DC, it’s been cold and wet and no part of me wants to sit down to a big ass salad.
+But in DC, it’s been cold and wet and no part of me wants to sit down with a big ass salad.

 This is where smoothies come in.
 They pack a serious nutritional punch.
-I load them up with foods containing folate, antioxidants, healthy fats, fiber and protein.
+I load them up with foods containing folate, antioxidants, healthy fats, fiber, and protein.
 Sure, I could eat these foods as a solid meal, but consuming them in smoothies form is just so damn easy.

 Smoothies are basically a whole food multivitamin.

 - kefir or coconut water as the base – both have more nutrition than just water

 - berries – usually raspberry because I love the taste and they’re highest in fiber but I often use mixed berries